centarro/commerce-docs/docs/v2/developer-guide/products/product-management.md

  * Under the FORMAT section of the view settings, click on the *Settings* link for the *Format*.
 Specify the format and optional settings for the data export.

- * Set the PAGER Items to display to *Display all items*.
+ * Set the PAGER Items display to *Display all items*.

 After saving all your changes, you should be able to navigate to your new Product export view page and see a *CSV* (or other format) button in the lower left-hand corner of the page.
 Users with access to this page will be able to click on that button to export product data.